Working with Multilingual Writers

 Two kinds of learning activities that address rhetorical expectations and make those expectations clear to students include presenting contrasting passages that treat the same topic in two different modes, and making full use of pre-writing, drafting, and revision.

 In a Celtic Studies course, students were given three one-page excerpts about ancient chariot warfare.
 One was drawn from a popular book, the second from an introductory textbook for a college audience, and the third from a research article in archaeology.
 Students noticed similarities in factual content, but also differences in tone, treatment of evidence, citations, degree of analysis vs. description, and ease of reading.
 Directing close attention to particular signal words or linguistic features, especially ones that shape the tone or signal a specific turn of an argument, can help NNS students or any student learning how to write in an academic register.
-The gains of this exercise can be extended by then having students try to write paragraphs in the first two modes, then describe their strategy for making each of the two paragraphs distinct.
+The gains of this exercise can be extended by having students try to write paragraphs in the first two modes and then describe their strategy for making each of the two paragraphs distinct.
 Having a few volunteers share their paragraphs and strategies with the class, along with other students’ comments and your commentary and wrap-up, can further instill this lesson in students’ way of writing and talking about writing.

 In teaching pre-writing, drafting, and revision, you can give students permission to write initially in the forms and language that are easiest for them (pre-writing as thinking on paper), then to translate their forming ideas into an increasingly appropriate academic register in later stages.
 Once they have a draft or sketch of their paper, they can specifically reconsider the shape and linguistic register of their essay, making it better fit the expectations of academic writing.